Upgrading your Zen Cart Store

 If you haven't upgraded to the latest version of Zen Cart yet, here is a list of Zen Cart Security Patches you should have installed on your site if you are running 1.5.x.
 (If you are running 1.3.x, the list is much longer, and you really should upgrade.)

-As a storeowner, this is your responsibility.
+As a storeowner, staying up to date is your responsibility.
 But the good news is, it doesn't have to be your job - you can hire me!

 How do I know when an update is required?It's best practice to stay completely up to date, but you can run older versions as long as the PHP version for your Zen Cart is still supported by your hoster.
 Most hosters will stop offering PHP versions when they go end of life.
 See the link "PHP Lifecycle" below.